adopted-ember-addons/ember-cli-sass/README.md

 - `.includePaths`: an array of include paths
 - `.sourceMap`: controls whether to generate sourceMaps, defaults to `true` in development.
 The sourceMap file will be saved to `options.outputFile + '.map'`
+- `.extension`: optionally specify the file extension for the input files.
+If not specified then the filesystem is checked for the existence of an `scss` or `sass` file
-- See [broccoli-sass](https://github.com/joliss/broccoli-sass) for a list of other supported options.
+- See [broccoli-sass-source-maps](https://github.com/joliss/broccoli-sass-source-maps) for a list of other supported options.

 ### Processing multiple files